 Some people volunteer to make use of the skills they learned in long years spent in the building trades, while others come over to help out and develop their own set of skills.
 A lot of hammer swinging gets done, along with painting, and some amazing results can be seen when decayed-looking woodwork get washed and reveals fresh white paint underneath.

-A considerable amount of money will be needed to keep us in materials, pay fees for permits and dumping, and buy fuel to get us over to the island.
+A considerable amount of money will be needed to keep us in materials, pay fees for permits and dumping, and manage transportation to get us over to the island.
 Can you help with a donation?
+Click Get Involved if you'd like to know more about restoring a light station.